-11. OPERATING LEASES
+10. OPERATING LEASES

-As of December 31, 2021, we leased in one vessel (2020: one vessel) from SFL and three vessels (2020: three vessels) from third parties, all of which are classified as operating leases.
-Additionally, as of December 31, 2021 and 2020, respectively, we had two operating leases for our offices in Oslo and Singapore.
+As of December 31, 2022, we leased in one vessel (2021: one vessel) from SFL and one vessel (2021: three vessels) from an unrelated third party, all of which are classified as operating leases.
+Additionally, as of December 31, 2022 and 2021, respectively, we had two operating leases for our offices in Oslo and Singapore.
 All of these leases had an initial duration above 12 months.

-In total we have leased in eight vessels from SFL, of which one of these vessels was classified as operating lease and remaining seven were classified as finance lease as of December 31, 2021.
-Up to December 2019 all eight vessels chartered in from SFL were classified as operating leases.
-In December 2019, seven of the eight charters were amended which resulted in a lease modification whereby these seven leases were remeasured and re-classified to finance leases as of December 31, 2019.
-With reference to Note 28, "Related Party Transactions", these contracts were a result of a sale and leaseback transaction with SFL for eight Capesize vessels agreed in 2015.
+In total we have leased in eight vessels from SFL, of which one of these vessels was classified as operating lease and remaining seven were classified as finance lease as of December 31, 2022.
+With reference to Note 27, "Related Party Transactions", these contracts were a result of a sale and leaseback transaction with SFL for eight Capesize vessels agreed in 2015.
 These vessels were sold en-bloc for an aggregate price of \$272.0 million.
 The vessels were delivered to SFL in the third quarter of 2015 and were time chartered-in by one of our subsidiaries for a period of ten years.
-The daily time charter rate for SFL operating lease is \$17,600, of which \$7,000 is for operating expenses (including drydocking costs) up until the second quarter of 2022 when the daily time charter rate will be reduced to \$14,900 until the expiration of the contracts.
+The daily time charter rate for SFL operating lease is \$17,600, of which \$7,000 is for operating expenses (including drydocking costs) up until the third quarter of 2022 when the daily time charter rate was reduced to \$14,900 until the expiration of the contracts.
 In addition, 33% of our aggregate profit from revenues above the daily time charter rate for all eight vessels are calculated and paid on a quarterly basis to SFL.
 The daily hire payments will be adjusted if the actual three-month LIBOR should deviate from a base LIBOR of 0.4% per annum.
 For each 0.1% point increase/decrease in the interest rate level, the daily charter hire will increase or decrease by \$50 per day in the first seven years and \$25 per day in the remaining three years.
-This resulted in an average daily rate of \$17,489 for SFL operating lease in 2021 and there was \$9.8 million in total profit share for all eight SFL vessels in 2021 recorded as charter hire expense (\$37.9 thousand and \$0.8 million in 2020 and 2019, respectively).
-Contingent or variable lease expense for the eight SFL leases was recorded in 2021 as interest expense of \$2.0 million.
-In 2020 and 2019 we recorded the variable lease expense of \$0.7 million and \$1.2 million, respectively.
-The profit share mechanism has not been adjusted with the increased rate.
+This resulted in an average daily rate of \$16,624 for SFL operating lease in 2022 and there was \$3.0 million in total profit share for all eight SFL vessels in 2022 recorded as charter hire expense (\$9.8 million and \$37.9 thousand in 2021 and 2020, respectively).
+Contingent or variable lease expense for the eight SFL leases was recorded in 2022 as interest expense of \$0.6 million.
+In 2021 and 2020 we recorded the variable lease expense of \$2.0 million and \$0.7 million, respectively.
 We have a purchase option of \$112 million en-bloc after 10 years since inception of the leases in 2015.
 If such option is not exercised, SFL has the option to extend the charters by three years at a daily time charter rate of \$14,900 per day.
 The lease term for these vessels has been determined to be 13 years.